Do you prefer an unwieldy soggy map or a handy portable smartphone?

 And if you really love your OS map, your (recent) purchase includes the ability to download a digital version that you can use on your phone.

-Choosing an app
+Choosing a hiking app

 As you may have noticed, there are 10,000 apps for each and every subject under the sun, even when you restrict your choice to Google Play or Apple App Store.
 But the quality can be very variable, and some are just not worth having.